 David is also one of the few licensed adoption lawyers in the province.
 David maintains that interest because of the passion he feels for helping people out.
 Though not a major part of David’s practice it does certainly bring him great joy.

 On a personal level David enjoys participating in the community on boards and has been Chair of St. Joseph’s Health Care and St. Joseph’s Health Care Foundation Boards.
-He has served in the Society Board since 1997.
+He has served in the Society Board since 1997 and is currently in the role of Vice-President.

 John is semi-retired after a career in Public Accounting and as an entrepreneur.
 He graduated with Honours Bachelor of Commerce Degree from the University of Windsor in 1985 and then practiced Public Accounting at PricewaterhouseCoopers in London and BDO Canada in Sarnia.
 He served as Director and Chief Financial Officer and founding shareholder Karr Securities Inc., a private merchant-banking firm which has founded, grown and exited several companies across various business sectors including public market investments, hospitality industry and natural resource sector including metals and oil and gas.